 “Based on my experience,” says Andrea Benetti, “with simple everyday improvements you can reduce emissions by 30%, saving up to a quarter of the costs.
 Even though we have been talking a lot about energy and sustainability,” he adds, “most people have confused ideas.
 The classic example is the overestimation of the benefits of photovoltaic panels, without having a precise idea of what strongly affects consumption and consequently carbon footprint, like the fridge, the oven, the dishwasher and the cooling-heating systems.”

-The most complicate issue, it would seem, isn’t the app’s technical development, but finding how to grip people’s imagination.
+The most complicated issue, it would seem, isn’t the app’s technical development, but finding how to grip people’s imagination.

 By Gianluca Dotti